tinykings/blink/README.md

 - 📰 Unified feed: Mix plain RSS and YouTube channels in one view.
 - 📺 YouTube auto‑RSS: Paste channel URLs — Blink resolves them to RSS and records channel names.
-- ⭐ Starring + filter: Star any item (persisted in `localStorage`) and toggle a "Show starred" view.
+- ⭐ Starring + filter: Sync stars across devices using Github Gist, or use local browser storage.
 - ⬆️ Handy controls: Back‑to‑top, refresh, and a footer timestamp with retention days.
 - 🆕 New marker: Remembers what you’ve seen and inserts a "^ New ^" divider for unseen items.
 - ▶️ Lazy videos: YouTube embeds load only when you click, keeping the page light.